SeriousOldMan/Simulator-Controller/Docs/Backlog.md

      - Recommend the lap, where a pitstop will have the most positive effect on race position

 #### General
-  0. [Target: V2.8] Documentation for plugin interface for the configuration tool
   1. [Target: V2.9] Choosing a specific theme depending on the selected simulation game
   2. [Target: V4.0] An interview based setup wizard, that guides through the configuration process